devconcept/multer-gridfs-storage/README.md

 Default value: `false`

 Store this connection in the internal cache.
 You can also use a string to use a named cache.
-By default caching is disabled.
-See [caching](#caching) to learn more about reusing connections.
+By default, caching is disabled.
+See [caching](#-caching) to learn more about reusing connections.

 > This option only applies when you use an url string to connect to MongoDb.
 Caching is not enabled when you create instances with a [database][db-option] object directly.